brh55/brh55.github.io/_posts/2015-2-28-successful-requirements.md

 After a hit to my confidence, and a disappointed client, I learned that projects will need iterations before you can actually complete everything.
 Thus, build and write out the essential functions to be able to perform the main function of the project before being distracted by attractive features.

 ## Breaking it all out
 When writing requirement statements, you’ll be bounded by bulky initial statements.
 However, focus on splitting large requirement into multiple requirements, this will provide test cases and make it easier during the development process (Wieger 1998).
 Similarly, think of it like the process tasking out stories in a SCRUM development cycle.
-What is more appealing being tossed a huge 2000 page book and to having all the associated test in the last week of the term, or to be provided with a test per each few chapters?
+What is more appealing being tossed a huge 2000 page book and then having all the associated test in the last week of the term, or to be provided with a test per each few chapters?
 Breaking it down helps.
 It prevents introducing new dependencies and branches that would of not occurred originally (Neumann 2004).

 ### Wrapping it up
 I just touch the surface on some areas of good requirements.
 But Ideally my goal was to focus on areas that can improve requirements writing exponentially.
 If you are interested in reading more about particular guidelines, I would suggest looking at the references below of the authors associated articles.
 Even if you are a seasoned veteran in writing requirements, sometimes a refresher is what you need.
 Like a date, being clear and unambiguous the first time around, can save you from a world of pain and agony.